 Furthermore, we now understand better how it was that longhorns could carry the disease without any ill effects.
 Calves are born with a certain level of resistance to babesiosis that lasts for a month or two.
 A calf born in Texas in the late 1800s was quite likely to be bitten by an infected tick shortly after birth and would contract a mild form of the disease.
 However, the calf’s natural immunity would adapt to the presence of the protozoans and it would remain a carrier the rest of its life, although it would never appear to have babesiosis.

 Quarantines were the first step in eradicating Texas fever from the United States, and vaccines were developed, but experts believe it was regular use of tick dips that did the job.
 In 1943, the federal government declared that Texas fever was eradicated from the country.

 Today, the protozoans responsible for babesiosis are endemic to Mexico, with an estimated 60% of Mexican beef calves being exposed.
-In the United States, the protozoans can only be found in a strip along the Mexican border, which has been quarantined since 1938.
-However, white-tailed deer can carry the responsible tick, and recent reports indicate that they are carrying it right out of the quarantine zone.
-It is currently unknown what effect this may have on bovine babesiosis in the rest of North America.
+In the United States, the protozoans can only be found in a buffer zone along the border, which has been quarantined since 1938.
+However, white-tailed deer can carry the responsible tick, and recent reports indicate that they along with stray cattle are carrying it right out of the quarantine zone.
+Furthermore, growing resistance to pesticides among ticks has made keeping the disease under control an increasingly knotty problem.